 At Regal, we are committed to being the best logistical solutions partner for our clients, exploring possibilities and embracing technology to deliver an efficient service in a timely manner.

-As joint managing director, Scott is focused on developing the Regal Group, leading a team that understands the company’s vision and values.
+As managing director, Scott is focused on developing the Regal Group, leading a team that understands the company’s vision and values.

 Outside of work, Scott enjoys restoring classic vehicles.

 Interesting fact: Despite being the owner of a transport company, Scott has never held an H.T. licence.